Find out more & book online at 3btraining.com

-The theme for this year’s Mental Health Awareness Week is body image and social media definitely plays a huge role in this by sometimes affecting our self-perception.
+The theme for this year’s Mental Health Awareness Week is body image, and social media plays a huge role in this by sometimes affecting our self-perception.

-Undoubtedly this can affect a person’s mental health.
+Undoubtedly social media can negatively affect a person’s self-perception and mental health.
 This is caused by comparing ourselves to unrealistic images on social media of what we believe we should look like.
-This can then lead to dissatisfaction with our own appearance and self-perception.
+This can then lead to dissatisfaction with our appearance and self-perception.

 Comparing yourself to others on social media may have become an unintentional habit you have picked up.
-However, it could be affecting your mental health in a negative way.
+However, it could be negatively affecting your mental health.